-- continuously monitor prevailing interest rates and forecasts; - secure long-term funds to meet the Council's future borrowing requirement when market conditions are favourable; - use a benchmark financing rate of 4.50% for long term borrowing (i.e. all borrowing for a period of one year or more);. - take advantage of debt rescheduling opportunities, as appropriate.
+- continuously monitor prevailing interest rates and forecasts; - secure long-term funds to meet the Authority's future borrowing requirement when market conditions are favourable; - use a benchmark financing rate of 4.50% for long term borrowing (i.e. all borrowing for a period of one year or more); - take advantage of debt rescheduling opportunities, as appropriate.

-The general policy objective for the Council in considering potential investments is the prudent investment of its treasury balances.
+The general policy objective for the Authority in considering potential investments is the prudent investment of its treasury balances.

-- the Council's investment priorities in order of importance are: - 1) The security of capital - 2) The liquidity of its investments and then - The Council aims to achieve the optimum yield on its investments but this is commensurate with the proper levels of security and liquidity - the Council has a detailed Lending List and criteria that must be observed when placing funds - these are determined using expert TM advice, view of money market conditions and using detailed rating agency information as well as using our own market intelligence.
+- the Authority's investment priorities in order of importance are: - 1) The security of capital - 2) The liquidity of its investments and then, - The Authority aims to achieve the optimum yield on its investments but this is commensurate with the proper levels of security and liquidity - the Authority has a detailed Lending List and criteria must be observed when placing funds - these are determined using expert TM advice, view of money market conditions and using detailed rating agency information as well as using our own market intelligence.

-• Limits are also placed on the amounts that can be invested with individual and grouped financial institutions based on the Lending List and agreed detailed criteria.
+Limits are also placed on the amounts that can be invested with individual and grouped financial institutions based on the Lending List and detailed criteria

-The Council also re-affirms its commitment to the Treasury Management Policy and Strategy Statement each year.
+The Authority needs to re-affirm its commitment to the above Treasury Management Policy Statement each year.